 The formerly German and now Swiss-based watchmaker has finally introduced a chronograph model into its Kairos range.
-The new Chronoswiss Kairos Chronograph (ref.
-C7541-KR) sports all the goodies you can expect from the brand that deals only in highly-exclusive, daringly-luxury timekeepers: a heavily, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.
+The Chronoswiss Kairos Chronograph (ref.
+C7541-KR) sports all the goodies you can expect from the brand that deals only in highly exclusive, daringly-luxury timekeepers.
+There is a heavily-, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.

 When most watchmakers usually limit their tinkering with base calibers to equipping them with branded rotors and, in some cases, treating the plates with rhodium, the German company goes a couple of steps further: besides a skeletonized and rhodium-plated oscillating weight with the usual Cotes de Geneve finish, the personalized movement also sports circular-grained baseplate, as well as has its bridges decorated with the same Cotes de Geneve motif.
 Yes, the level of personalization maybe not as extensive as with some other watchmaking brands, yet the final result looks convincing.

 The rest of the technical specs remain the same: the movement is built on 25 jewels, beats at a frequency of 28,800 vph, and has a minimum power reserve of whole two days (48 hours.)
 As usual, I actually like that the main technical specs are unchanged (although I have heard that the brand invests some time to properly regulate and fine-tune the mechanism in order to make it run better than the same mechanism that is installed in less expensive watches on the “as is” basis with maybe some basic quality control) since, being in production for literally decades, the mechanism has proven its work-horse reliability and doesn’t need any modifications to run better.